kristopherjohnson/lunar-c/README.md

 So after that I kept bugging my dad to buy me books about programming.
 A couple of years later, my parents bought me a computer.
 Thanks Mom and Dad!

 I did some research, and I found the [original Lunar Lander program by Jim Storer][storerlunarlander], written in the [FOCAL programming language][wpfocal] in 1969.
 I've rewritten it in C so that it can be built and run on modern systems.
 The program here is pretty close to what I remember.
-One difference is that, on crashing, that program announced "IT'S ALL OVER BUT THE SHOUTING", which confused me as a ten-year-old.
+One difference is that, on crashing into the moon surface, that program announced "IT'S ALL OVER BUT THE SHOUTING", which confused me as a ten-year-old.
 I thought the shouting was for joy.

 This code is based upon these sources: